UoA-eResearch/s3backupdb/README.md

   -n, --no_rsync                    Use with Debugging.
-Default is to perform s3 rsync -c CONF_FILE, --conf CONF_FILE    Specify JSON conf file for source and destination -a AUTH_FILE, --auth AUTH_FILE    Specify JSON auth file containing s3 keys
+Default is to perform s3 rsync -c CONF_FILE, --conf CONF_FILE    Specify JSON conf file for source and destination -a AUTH_FILE, --auth AUTH_FILE    Specify JSON auth file containing s3 keys --ls                              list backed up objects in the S3 store
 ```

 ## Configuration